cestinnett/Carol-CV/media/index.md

 # Media, News, and Web

+I regularly write content pieces for various departments at the University of Central Florida.
+These highlight the innovative work that faculty, students, and alumni are doing.

 ## UCF College of Sciences Articles
 - [Virtual Arboretum Featured at Global Film, Data Visualization Conference](https://sciences.ucf.edu/news/virtual-arboretum-featured-at-global-film-data-visualization-conference)
 - [College of Sciences Sets New Research Funding Record](https://sciences.ucf.edu/news/college-of-sciences-sets-new-research-funding-record-2/)